userexperior-technologies/integration-guide/docs/android.md

   Note: Call above method in every activity that is an entry point to your app!
 (Entry activities are usually those which have a custom `<intent-filter>` element in the AndroidManifest.xml file. e.g. MainActivity, Deep Linking Activity, etc.)</intent-filter>

-- **Note**

-  Now the integration is completed, build the apk.
+` Note: Now the integration is completed, build the apk.
 Install apk in your android device and use the application.
 After performing activities minimize the app.
-UserExperior will upload the data, which could be seen within 5-7 minutes on the dashboard.
+UserExperior will upload the data, which could be seen within 2-3 minutes on the UserExperior portal.`

 - **Proguard Rules**